-The belief-desire-intention (BDI) model is a well studied model of practical reasoning agents originally developed by Bratman (1967).
-Or Pereira et al. proposed a modelling emotional BDI agents.
-Since this topic is beyond the scope of this article, we will not go in to detail about it, but it belief, desire, and/or intention could be yet other condition for machine intelligence to be close to human-like intelligence.
+The belief-desire-intention (BDI) model is a well studied computational model to construct multi agent system, originally developed by Bratman (1967).
+Or we might even add 'emotion' to the three properties, as Pereira et al. (2005) proposed a model of emotional BDI agents.
+Though since this topic is beyond the scope of this article and we will not go into further detail, belief, desire, and/or intention could be other condition for machine intelligence to approach closer to human-like intelligence.